Monikova/Earth-treasure-vaul/README.md

 11. Add routes guards
   - route guard on register and login (logged in users cannot access register and login);
   - add route guard on logout and create;
+  - add route guard on like and delete;